very-cool-name/blog-from-scratch/README.md

 int* ptr_y = const_cast<int*>(cptr_y); // OOPS undefined because y is originally const
 ```

-This makes `const_cast` legal in our case.
-Because non-constant version of `get_if` can be only called with non-const object.
+This makes `const_cast` legal in our case, because non-constant version of `get_if` can be only called with non-const object.

 ```cpp
 Variant<int> x {1};